 Heel height is important for foot function.
-Heel is measured from the outer sole to the plantar surface of the heel.
+The heel is measured from the outer sole to the plantar surface of the heel.

-Orthotists measures elevation at the center of the heel at a point corresponding to the caleaneal tuberosity.
+Orthotists measures elevation at the center of the heel at a point corresponding to the calcaneal tuberosity.

 The tongue is the strip of leather lying under the laces.
 At the base of the tongue is the throat.
 Eyelets for the laces are contained in the lace stay which may be part of the vamp, depending on the style of the shoe.